HaxeFoundation/code-cookbook/assets/content/cookbook/JavaScript/javascript-inline-workers.md

 [tags]: / "javascript,workers,multi-threading"

-# Javascript inline web workers in Haxe
+# JavaScript inline web workers in Haxe

-Javascript workers make it possible to perform costly calculations (media decoding etc, crypt calculations etc.) in a background thread, without blocking the main UI.
+JavaScript workers make it possible to perform costly calculations (media decoding etc, crypt calculations etc.) in a background thread, without blocking the main UI.
 There are lots of articles about workers on the net:

 - [Mozilla MDN - Using web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
 - [Html5Rocks - The basics of web workers](https://www.html5rocks.com/en/tutorials/workers/basics/)

 Web workers normally require the workers to be defined in separate scripts.
 This is fully doable using Haxe, but requires a two step compilation process.
-Using some clever javascript tricks, we can define the worker code AND the parent code in the same project.
+Using some clever js tricks, we can define the worker code AND the parent code in the same project.
 This is called "inline workers".
-You can read more about [javascript inline workers here](https://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers).
+You can read more about [JavaScript inline workers here](https://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers).

 ### Different inline worker approaches
 Inline workers can be created in different ways.
 The method that's chosen here uses the same script read twice, once when the page is rendered and one when the worker is instantiated.
 This has the advantage that the parent and the worker share all dependencies.
 (Just keep in mind that they run in different threads, and that the worker can't access the DOM.)

-Another approach is to create the worker script by using ```window.URL.createObjectURL```.
+Another approach is to create the worker script by using `window.URL.createObjectURL`.
 However, it's harder to share dependencies between parent and worker that way.

 The solution presented in this example here is inspired by this [StackOverflow answer](http://stackoverflow.com/a/10136565/146400) by [Delan Azabani](http://stackoverflow.com/users/330644/delan-azabani).